Lavinia592/Postman/README.md

 # Postman
-some examples of API testing using Postman
+some examples of API testing using Postman, practicing CRUD, testing endpoints and parameters.